Letztes Update: 1. December 2024

 Medium-term notes vs. savings account

-Savings accounts usually offer a slightly lower interest rate, but you can withdraw your money more quickly.
+Savings accounts usually offer a slightly lower interest rate, but you can also withdraw your money more quickly.
 Here, too, the conditions vary greatly from bank to bank.
 You can find the current interest rates for savings accounts in the Interest rates Switzerland comparison 2024.

 Some banks are currently enticing customers with particularly high interest rates, but these are only valid for one year.
 Or the high interest rates are only available up to a maximum amount such as CHF 25,000.
 So you should always read the terms and conditions carefully before choosing a savings account.